nogipx/licensify/README.md

 // Create a license generator with private key final generator = GenerateLicenseUseCase(privateKey: yourPrivateKey);

-// Generate a new license
-final license = generator.generateLicense(
+// Generate a new license with a standard type final license = generator.generateLicense(
   appId: 'com.your.app',
   expirationDate: DateTime.now().add(const Duration(days: 30)),